How can I approach and work with my child’s school?...

 Click here to go to an explanation of the role and duties of a Special Needs Coordinator or SENCO

-Click here to read government guidance to help schools to understand how the Equality Act affects them and how to fulfil their duties under the Act.
+Click here to read government guidance to help schools to understand how the Equality Act affects them and how to fulfill their duties under the Act.